energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 ..
 [48d]
    Data from :cite:`iea_-_international_energy_agency_iea_2014-1`

 ..
+[48e]
-[48e] Computed based on PFU_DATABASE
+   Computed based on Background Note 4, p.
+22 of :cite:`CCDR_TK`

 ..
 [48f]
    Use of Ammonia in CCGT is at its early stage.
 Mitsubishi is developping a 40 MW turbine and promises similar efficiency as gas CCGT :cite:`nose2021development`.
    However, the high emissions of NOx requires a removal equipment which will reduce the power plant efficiency.
 As gas and ammonia CCGT will be similar, we expect a similar cost and lifetime.
-   The only exception is the efficiency, which is assumed at 50% instead of 63% for a gas CCGT :cite:`ikaheimo2018power`.
+   The only exception is the efficiency, which is assumed at 50% instead of 63% for a Belgian gas CCGT :cite:`ikaheimo2018power`.

 ..
 [48g]
    1.2 GW\ \ :math:`_{\text{e}}` IGCC power plant